MD-Meetup/spa-development-with-vuejs/README.md

 Even though it was only once per "page load", this was a real kicker for our application, don't do this, just write the routes out (and thus communicate thoroughly between front- and back-end)

+### Hard linking components (instead of a dedicated views folder)
+We somehow managed to let our router target components from our `components` folder, this seemed to make things a bit intrusive, Therefore we decided to either keep a `views` or `pages` (whatever you like) folder that is dedicated for the actual views.

+This also prevents "refresh issues", lets say one component is used for 2 routes, this means that when we go from `/a` to `/b` the actual component will not change, thus giving us the issue that our view isn't refreshed (as the lifecycle hooks are not triggered as expected).